richardassar/zpipe/README.md

 Run the test in the browser by pointing your browser to `test/test.html` and `test/test-native.html`.

-## Important note on character encoding
+## Character encoding

 zpipe operates on octet strings only, multi-byte characters will have their high byte masked.
-If you want to handle multi-byte characters then you must convert your strings to UTF-8 prior to calling `deflate()` and convert them back to UTF-16 after `inflate()` - you can use [utf8](https://github.com/ryanmcgrath/node-utf8) or [jshashes](https://github.com/h2non/jsHashes) for this, for example.
+If you want to handle multi-byte characters then you must convert your strings to UTF-8 prior to calling `deflate()` and then convert them back after calling `inflate()`

+You could use [utf8](https://github.com/ryanmcgrath/node-utf8) or [jshashes](https://github.com/h2non/jsHashes)' `Helpers.utf8Encode()` function for this, for example.

 ## TODO